+Escape Window

-Bedroom Escape Window (Lift both red safety latches UP and push window OUT for emergency exit) -Typical View
+(Lift both red safety latch handles UP and push window OUT)

+-Typical View

-Using Slider Windows As An Emergency Exit
+Using Slider Windows As Emergency Exits

-Some coaches are required to have a slider window was an alternate exit.
+Some coaches are required to have a slider window as an alternate exit.
 This window will be marked EXIT and have a red-handled latch.